haramoz/dr-sattlers-bar/README.md

 - Get Menu: In this functionality the user can get the static menu from the database directly and display.
 If no database availble then show no menu to display. ui -> database

 - Find Table : This functionality can be triggered from the UI.
 Internally it creates a GET call via Waiter microservice to get a available table.
 Perhaps scope in the future for a "waiting system" using event driven table-got-free notification.
   UI -> GET call to waiter -> Database query.
+Provide the first available table.
-  After a table is taken UI-> POST method via waiter
+  (Future Improvement): Show a image and a available table, after choosing book that table.
+UI-> POST method via waiter

 - Place Order : User or Waiter can place an order for a tableId.
 Both cases event driven implementation.
 Kafka topic published to kitchen -> order-recieved topic, paylod, tableid and items and quantity.
 - Order status : ui -> Kitchen microservice REST GET call based on table status. params Table ID, returns status of all the order based on database record. ui -> Kitchen -> Database
 - Pay Bill : REST POST call to go-payment microservice via Waiter microservice.
 If not available ask for cash :D ui -> Waiter -> payment-go -> database